debiki/talkyard/README.md

 For stuff with otherwise no class or id, and that should be clicked in end-to-end tests, we use classes only, and the prefix `e_` (instead of `s_` or `t_`).

+### Hen and henbirds

+Source code comments should be concise, but writing "he or she" everywhere, when referring to e.g. a user, becomes a bit verbose (because "he or she" is three words).
+There's a short Swedish word that means "he or she", namely "hen".
+Let's start using it in English.

+So: "hen" = either "he or she", or "him or her", depending on context.
+And "hens" = "his or her", and "hen's" = "he or she is".

+To refer to many hen = many-he-or-she, write "people".
+"Hens" however means "his or her", just like "its" means, well, "its" (but not "things").

+What about the bird previously called "hen"?
+Let's call it "henbird" instead.

+So, hereafter, the word "hen" means "he or she".
+And the henbird, which I cannot remember having mentioned or even thought about the past year, no longer gets to occupy the short and useful word "hen".

 Custom third party builds